MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotiation (ALPN) protocol identifiers {{!ALPN=RFC7301}}
-and associated transport protocols supported by this service endpoint.
+and associated transport protocols supported by this service endpoint (the "SVCB ALPN set").

-As with Alt-Svc {{AltSvc}}, the ALPN protocol identifier is used to identify the application protocol and associated suite of protocols supported by the endpoint (the "protocol suite").
+As with Alt-Svc {{AltSvc}}, each ALPN protocol identifier is used to identify the application protocol and associated suite of protocols supported by the endpoint (the "protocol suite").
+The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g.
+"port") offers service with the protocol suite associated with this ALPN protocol.

 Clients filter the set of ALPN identifiers to match the protocol suites they support, and this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).
+ALPN protocol names that do not uniquely identify a protocol suite (e.g. an Identification Sequence that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the SVCB ALPN set.

+### Representation

 ALPNs are identified by their registered "Identification Sequence" (`alpn-id`), which is a sequence of 1-255 octets.

     alpn-id = 1*255OCTET

-The presentation `value` SHALL be a comma-separated list ({{value-list}}) of one or more `alpn-id`s.
+For "alpn", the presentation `value` SHALL be a comma-separated list ({{value-list}}) of one or more `alpn-id`s.
 Zone file implementations MAY disallow the "," and "\\" characters instead of implementing the `value-list` escaping procedure, relying on the opaque key format (e.g. `key1=\002h2`) in the